 Spread the Love of Reading

-Battle of the Books Literacy Club will return to Greenwood for 4th and 5th grade students next fall, and groups will start being made this spring.
+Battle of the Books Literacy Club is a great event at Greenwood for 4th and 5th grade students that starts with teams being formed in the fall of each year.

-The Battle of the Books Literacy Club is designed to encourage elementary students to: ● Read quality literature. ● Read in their leisure time. ● Read for information as well as pleasure.
+The Battle of the Books is designed to encourage elementary students to: ● Read quality literature. ● Read in their leisure time. ● Read for information as well as pleasure.